Hilton Austin Hotel

 The Hilton Austin Hotel is the third largest hotel in Austin, with 801 rooms.
-The Hilton Austin is also the sixth tallest hotel and twenty-second tallest building in Austin, Texas at 377 ft tall with 31 stories.
+The Hilton Austin is also the sixth tallest hotel and twenty-eighth tallest building in Austin, Texas at 377 ft tall with 26 stories.

 Designed by Ellerbe Becket Inc and Susman Tisdale Gayle Architects (now STG Design, Inc), the building broke ground on July 10, 2001, and topped out officially on January 17, 2003, a span of 1 year, 6 months, and 7 days.
 In 2018, a $7.5 million overhead walkway was constructed to connect the sixth floor of the hotel with the fourth floor of the Austin Convention Center.

 The tower began an exterior renovation in early 2018.
 The tower's sand-colored facade was painted white, with black paint added between windows.